mahdiyarsalavati/TwoPlayerSnakeGame/README.md

 ## Compatibility

-The game is compatible with MacOS, Linux, and Windows.
+The game is compatible with macOS, Linux, and Windows.

 ## How to Run the Project